Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 How Does Email Retargeting Work?

-It uses a browser cookie—a small file that’s dropped in a user’s browser when they visit a website.
+It uses a browser cookie—a small file dropped in a user’s browser when they visit a website.
 This saves the user’s information and allows you to engage with the user later through channels like email and social media.

 You can also use email retargeting to upsell products.
-For example, if you’ve ever purchased a pair of sneakers and later seen a social media ad for socks that match those sneakers, this is an example of a retargeting campaign used to upsell a product.
+For example, if you’ve ever purchased a pair of sneakers and later seen a social media ad for socks that match those sneakers, this is an example of a retargeting campaign to upsell a product.

 A trigger is a certain event you define that initiates sending a marketing email.
 For example, when a user fills the shopping cart and gets to your shipping page, that could be a trigger to send an email with a shipping discount.